ClewellEthan/Cyber-Security-Bootcamp-Project-2/Attack_Breakdown.md

 ![SLIDE 5](/Slides/SLIDE5.png)

-This slide shows the results of my Nmap scan that was completed using this command: nmap -Pn -o 192.168.1.0/24
+This slide shows the results of my Nmap scan that was completed using this command: nmap -Pn -O 192.168.1.0/24

 # Slide 6